Paul Mascarene

-Jean-Paul Mascarene (c.
-1684 – 22 January 1760) was a British army officer and colonial administrator who served as commander of the 40th Regiment of Foot and governor of Nova Scotia from 1740 to 1749.
-During this period, he led the colony through King George's War with the French, and rose to the rank of Major-general.
+Major-General Jean-Paul Mascarene (c.
+1684 – 22 January 1760) was a British army officer and colonial administrator who served as the governor of Nova Scotia from 1740 to 1749.
+During his tenure as governor, he led the colony through King George's War with the Kingdom of France, and rose to the rank of major general.
 He is best known for repulsing two French attempts to capture Annapolis Royal in 1744 and 1745.